 Shepherd has dedicated himself to developing student athletes who represent College of the Ozarks with character and pride.
 He has coached twelve All-American players and nine Scholar Athletes.

 In 2015, Shepherd added to role of Athletic Director to his resume, managing the day-to-day responsibilities of the College's athletic program.
 Shepherd recently received the honor of being named 2016-2017 A.I.I.
 Athletics Director of the Year.

-Shepherd’s coaching career began in his hometown of Savannah, Mo. as the junior high boys’ basketball coach.
-His next stop was as the head girls coach at Marionville, Mo.
-In his six years, Shepherd’s teams collected four district championships and won the 1991 Class 2 State Championship.
-Shepherd's next stop was as the head coach at Aurora, Mo.
-In his three years, Aurora won two conference championships.
-Shepherd then served three years as head coach at Parkview High School, posting a 53-24 record during his three years.
+Shepherd’s coaching career began in his hometown of Savannah, Mo. as the junior high boys’ basketball coach, followed by serving as the head girls' coach at Marionville, Mo., where he accumulated a record of 141-31 and led the team to a 1991 State Championship.
+Shepherd's next stop was in Aurora,Mo. as the head coach of the boys' basketball team.
+In his three years, Aurora secured two conference championships.
+Shepherd next stepped into the role of boys' basketball head coach at Parkview High School, posting a 53-24 record during his three years.

 Following 12 successful years as a high school coach, Shepherd began his collegiate coaching career in 1998 at Evangel University.
 He served as the assistant for four seasons.
 Shepherd was on the staff that celebrated Evangel’s 2002 NAIA Division II national basketball championship.